fehlhabers/teashaped.dev/content/blog/becoming-an-ai-enabled-team/post.md

 - If you instead only introduce AI in a modest amount, you're missing out on the speed of agents and still keep all the cognitive load.

-## Begin small
+## The AI-only repository
 My take is that any team would benefit from at least choosing one repository which is **purely** updated by agents - no human touches the code. *Why?*

 - The team learns how to vibe code and how to do it in a controlled way.
 This is still a young discipline.
 Getting the team to be proficient is the key to take the step.
-- There is an entire code base which the team does not need to know exactly how it is implemented.
+- There is an entire code base which the team does not need to know the details about.
 Since AI can refactor at such speed, it's possible to do so.
 Code reviews are sped up dramatically since the focus is on a higher level.
 - The team is able to iterate on guard rails in CI and tests, enabling agents to verify their own work and keep on track.

+It makes sense to chose the least critical application - mostly for everyone to feel comfortable with working with AI on a deeper level.

 But what about the way of working in the team?